Yarnss/stats220/README.md

 ## Welcome to my first GitHub Repo 🤩

-**This will be used for my Stats220 Assignment, in which I have used R programming to create my own version of a meme!**
+**This repository is for my Stats220 Assignment, in which I have used R programming to create my own version of a meme!**

 Check it out on my website below: